 21. Knowledge Nuts

 Knowledge Nuts are looking for short knowledge-based articles that they will put on their site.
-They offer $10 for these short posts and can be a great way for writers to learn a little extra cash.
+They offer $10 for these short posts and can be a great way for writers to earn a little extra cash.
 To submit, use the submission form on their website.

 BootsnAll is a travel blog that accepts a variety of articles but prefers indie travel and unique ideas.
 They will pay writers between $30-$50 and expect articles to be between 800 and 2,500 words in length.
 BootsnAll can be a great avenue for writers who are looking to get into the travel niche.